 - Shaking chills

-These symptoms could be a sign of a disease that could be causing the problem.
+These symptoms could be a sign of disease-causing the problem.

 The doctor will examine you and ask you questions such as: